limxona/MovieBank/README.md

-# Best Movies
+# MovieBank

-Moviebank is an app that you can explore and evaluate more than 28,000 movies.
+MovieBank is an app that you can explore and evaluate more than 28,000 movies.
 This app is developed with Ionic 4.

 ## Screenshots